 The mixed-use development provides the opportunity to create a neighbourhood activity centre.
 Residential units could be located above lower-level commercial units or in a standalone building.
-The area of land that will contain residential units is approximately 0.84 hectares.

-Approximately 120334 residential dwelling units are proposed in the mixed-use portion of Erin Ridge North, which is approximately 617% of the total residential units.
+Approximately 334 residential dwelling units are proposed in the mixed-use portion of Erin Ridge North, which is approximately 17% of the total residential units.

-This area is proposed to be built under the Direct Control Mixed Use (DCMU) Mixed-Use Level 2 (MU2) Land Use District of the Land Use Bylaw.
+This area is proposed to be built under the Mixed-Use Level 2 (MU2) Land Use District of the Land Use Bylaw.
 This would allow a flexible range of land uses with the intention to create a human-scale, mixed-use environment with a walkable commercial component of small shops, restaurants, offices, or other services for the neighbourhood.
 The mixed-use commercial-residential area may also include a central green space, and institutional uses to service the northern region of the City.

 Architectural controls could be implemented to give the area character and to manage the mix of land uses.
-In the [DCMUMU2](#) Land Use District, an overall conceptual site plan or site development plan in relation to the portion being developed is required at the time of development permit to illustrate how the development will be integrated with the area.
+In the MU2 Land Use District, an overall conceptual site plan or site development plan in relation to the portion being developed is required at the time of development permit to illustrate how the development will be integrated with the area.